SUNRISE CITY ATV TOUR!

 We continue further along to one of the most photographed marks on the island, the Red Anchor which originally belonged to an oil tanker in the year 1960.
 This tanker, dropped anchor about 16 miles south of the oil refinery but something went wrong and consequently the anchor went lost.
 The idea came from Mr. Charlie Brown Jr. to dedicate it to ‘all sea men,’ and was so placed on this iconic spot on March 31, 1985.

-This recently discovered “Gem,” found by locals also referred as, “the baby natural pool,” is located on the north east side by the ruins.
+This recently discovered “Gem,” found by locals also referred as, “The Cave Pool,” is located on the north east side by the ruins.
 It is a private secluded turquoise natural pool where one can enjoy the clear waters while taking advantage of this colorful setting to shoot those memorable vacation pictures with your loved ones.
 Here, we stay for 30-45 minutes before we head back to our starting point, Sta.
 Cruz.